 By JP CatanzaroOriginally published: September 23, 2014 – Updated for 2025 Want to boost flexibility, prevent injuries, and optimize performance?
 Stretching is an essential tool—but only if done correctly.
 Follow these key do’s and don’ts to stretch smarter, not harder.
 The Do’s of Effective Stretching ✅ Use Static Stretching to Maintain Flexibility Static stretching (e.g.,…

-Research can provide golden information to health and fitness professionals.
-Here are some recent findings to help you stay ahead of the pack: High-Intensity Interval Training Improves Memory in Older Adults 12-weeks of high-intensity interval training performed 3 times per week leads to greater improvements in memory than moderate-intensity continuous training in older adults.
-Given…
+Research can provide golden insights for health and fitness professionals.
+Here are some recent findings to help you stay ahead of the curve: High-Intensity Interval Training Improves Memory in Older Adults 📚 Read the study Twelve weeks of high-intensity interval training performed three times per week leads to greater improvements in memory than moderate-intensity continuous…

 Static stretching can be useful for increasing joint range of motion (ROM), but for it to be truly effective, you must stretch often.
 How often?
 Research indicates that daily stretching is best, and if you can do it multiple times a day, the results are even better.
 In a study conducted by Cipriani et al….